-Land use description: "resort shop" means a shop that provides for the daily needs of the inhabitants of a holiday resort which may include a retirement resort.
+Land use description: "resort shop" means a shop that provides for the daily needs of transient guests of a holiday resort or camping site.

-The floor space of a resort shop may not exceed 100 m.
+The floor space of a resort shop may not exceed 120 m2.

 "restaurant"

 Land use description: "restaurant" means a commercial establishment where meals and liquid refreshments are prepared or served or prepared and served to paying customers primarily for consumption on the property, and may include licensed provision of alcoholic beverages for consumption on the property, and the option for customers to purchase food for consumption off the property.